A Partially Separable Model for Dynamic Valued Networks: ERGM for Networks

+In contrast to the TERGM whose parameter simultaneously influences both incidence and duration, STERGM provides two sets of parameters, where one manages ties formation and the other manages ties dissolution.

-The intuition behind the separable parameterization of STERGM is that the factors and processes that result in ties formation are different from those that result in ties dissolution.
-Many applications of STERGM on real-world data support the separable assumption for dynamic network analysis \citep[e.g.,][]{broekel2018disentangling,uppala2020modeling,xie2020data,Deng2021ABO}.
-In contrast to the TERGM whose parameters simultaneously influence both incidence and duration, STERGM provides two sets of parameters, where one manages ties formation and the other manages ties dissolution.
-Furthermore, in accordance with the separable assumption, a distinct choice of $g^-(\bm{y}^{-,t}|\bm{y}^{t-1})$ from $g^+(\bm{y}^{+,t}|\bm{y}^{t-1})$ based on user's analysis is allowed to facilitate a realistic dynamic network model.
+The intuition behind the separable parameterization is that the factors and processes that result in ties formation are different from those that result in ties dissolution.
+Many applications of STERGM on real-world data support the separable assumption for dynamic networks \citep[e.g.,][]{broekel2018disentangling,zhang2019dynamic,xie2020data,uppala2020modeling,Deng2021ABO}.
 Despite the restriction that the two processes do not interact with each other, substantial improvement in interpretability is gained.